 A: First, remember that there is a LOT more to do at Burning Man than skydive.
 And it's hard to just crank out jumps like you can at your local DZ.
 With some work you could maybe do 3 or 4 jumps in a day, but we don't recommend it.
 Included with your skydiving dues are 5 jump tickets.
 You can use these to skydive, or gift them to anyone else for a ride on the plane.
 These are some of the best gifts on the playa.

 If you use up all of your tickets and you're still really itching to jump some more, we will put a body in every seat on every flight.
 Manifest will have a wait list and will call people from the wait list at 10 minutes before a gear call.
 If you are ready to go, you can get on and jump, even if you have used up all of your regular tickets.

 Q: How much does it cost?

-A: For 2018 skydiving dues are $440, (independent of the camping dues).
+A: For 2018 skydiving dues were $440, (independent of the camping dues).
 Our costs change year-to-year depending on how much the plane costs, ferry charge, fuel, etc. 2019 costs will be announced early summer.

 Q: Why is this so expensive?

 A: We are a small group of skydivers sharing the expense of a very cool aircraft.
 We pay for ferrying the plane to Burning Man, 4 days of jumping, fuel delivery to a very remote corner of the earth, pilot(s), and to take up many, many free observers.
 That expense is spread out to only about 100 skydivers and a handful of campers.